A Complete Guide to the Wine Production Process

 Most red wines are pressed!
 Since winemakers want the tannins, color, and phenolics to leak into the red wine must, pressing isn’t done until near the end of fermentation.

-We’re on to the next stage of the winemaking process.
+We’re on to the next stage in the process of making wine.
 We’ll talk about how wine is stored in tanks, including what the fermentation process looks like in general and for specific wine types.

 Tanks